nabil34000/schatzhauser/README.md

 - Defaults + validation + fatal errors live in config, no paranoid checks elsewhere.

-- Handlers never decide whether a protector is enabled, they only run a fully formed guard or a sequence of them, defined and instantiated for a specific handler inside ./internal/server/routes.go.
+- Handlers never mess with a guard, they only run a fully formed guard or a sequence of them, defined and instantiated for a specific handler inside ./internal/server/routes.go.

 - A guard checks if everything is alright and returns true, or writes an HTTP response and returns false.
-There is no nil, error handling, panic() and other crapola.
+There is no nil, error handling, panic, and exit maze.

-- PoW is headers-only, no fallbacks to json body.
+- PoW is headers-only early return, no fallbacks to json body, no need to read it.

 ## More about Middleware (Guards)